Schneider Electric

 Recognizing that fixing individual pain points was not enough, the entire flow needs to work together in harmony.

-Business goals don't conflict user needs
+Business goals don't always conflict user needs

 © 2026 Chris Lam